Logline

 -

-The narrative is episodic with serialized arcs — each week tackles a universal theme of dating or relationships, while longer arcs (like Chris’s romance with Landon, Paul’s career, Sean’s quest for love & identity, or Joe’s sex-positive adventures) build over time.
+The narrative blends episodic storytelling with longer serialized arcs.
+Each episode explores a universal theme related to dating or connection, while ongoing storylines — including Chris’s evolving relationship with Landon, Paul’s career crossroads, Sean’s search for love and identity, and Joe’s sex-positive adventures — develop over time.

 Director & Writer Statement: Kenny Fierro